 There may be cases where an application sends many individual metrics that could be better managed in groups.
 Most of these occur with web transactions metrics named from URLs.
 For an explanation of this issue, see Metric grouping issues (MGIs).

 To reduce high cardinality and prevent metric grouping issues, New Relic supports rules for grouping or filtering out metric timeslice data (normalization).
 In some cases, when metric grouping issues with a very high number of metrics are detected, a rule is created automatically to protect the platform from performance degradation.

-Metric grouping issues and metric normalization applies only to metric timeslice data, which is reported by our APM agents, mobile agents, and agent report and display metric timeslice data.
+Metric grouping issues and metric normalization applies only to metric timeslice data, which is reported by our agents, mobile agents, and agent report and display metric timeslice data.

-You can create and manage new rules that deal with the noise produced from high cardinality metrics by using the metric normalization tool, which is accessible from each service dashboard in the New Relic Explorer.
+You can create and manage new rules that deal with the noise produced from high cardinality metrics by using the metric normalization tool, which is accessible from each service dashboard in the entity explorer.
 Once there, select Metric normalization in the left sidebar.